Ironoquia plattensis: Description

 Ironoquia plattensis is a brown-colored caddisfly measuring 5.5 to 6.5 millimeters, with a forewing length of 6.5 to 8.0 millimeters.
 In comparison with other members of the Ironoquia genus, the Platte River caddisfly is relatively smaller.
 This size difference is used to distinguish it from Ironoquia punctatissima, which co-occurs with Ironoquia plattensis.

 Iqonoquia plattensis falls in the family of Limnephilidae that is used to categorize northern caddisflies.
 The closest relative of Ironoquia plattensis is Ironoquia parvula, which is found in Ohio.

 The Platte River caddisfly has brown and white wing membranes.
 Its head is brown and its abdomen is yellow-brown.

 Ironoquia plattensis, like other caddisflies, produces silk that is used to construct cases of organic material, offering protection to the larvae.

 Geographic range and habitat

 Surveys at forty-eight sites detected the presence of Ironoquia plattensis along the Platte River; these were conducted between 1999 and 2004.
 Ironoquia plattensis was listed as a Tier 1 species by the Nebraska Natural Legacy Project.

 In 2009, Ironoquia plattensis was discovered along the Loup River and Elkhorn River.
-Due to georgraphic isolation, the population of Ironoquia plattensis along the Elkhorn River demonstrates genetic divergence from the populations of the insect along the Platte River and Loup River.
+Due to geographic isolation, the population of Ironoquia plattensis along the Elkhorn River demonstrates genetic divergence from the populations of the insect along the Platte River and Loup River.

 The Platte River caddisfly possesses certain traits that enable survival in areas with climatic extremes, which occur in Nebraska.
 These include the ability to tolerate both drought and flooding by burrowing into the hyporheic zone.
 It is possible that Ironoquia plattensis lays its eggs there, without the presence of water.
 While surviving in a variety of conditions, Ironoquia plattensis does well in intermittent sloughs.